eliasnorta/school-tasks/README.md

 # school-tasks
-Here are some school tasks
+Here are some school tasks I completed